katsully/wpp-python-intro/Class06-APIs/README.md

 ![](C:\Users\kat.sullivan\School\Classes\wpp-python-intro\Class06-APIs\DevAccount\Capture6.PNG)

 Scroll down and fill out the rest of the app info.
 For callback URI you can use http://localhost and for website url put https://twitter.com/your-twitter-handle.
 You may leave the rest blank.
+Then click OK at the bottom.

 ![Capture7](C:\Users\kat.sullivan\School\Classes\wpp-python-intro\Class06-APIs\DevAccount\Capture7.PNG)

+Grab your access token and access secret and you are ready to use the Twitter API!

 ## Virtual Environment - NLTK